~ Gypsies ~

 According to the University of Liverpool, in Ireland "the Travelers make up less than 1% of the population with approximately 23,000 people in the Republic and another 1,500 in the North.
 It is also estimated that there are about 15,000 Irish Travelers in Britain and another 7,000 in the USA.
 Irish Travelers belong to a distinct ethnic group within Ireland."

 Their origin, like that of the Gypsies, is unclear.
 From historical references to them, they may be the collected remnants of those who were pushed off the land during different times of social and economic upheaval, like Cromwell's bloody campaign and the Potato Famine.
 Some writers trace them back to pre-Christian times when metalworkers roamed the country with their families.
 Other displaced people joined these travelers: itinerant performers, Druid priests displaced by Christianity, tenants dispossessed of their lands when cash rents were demanded in 1585 and property owners uprooted by the land confiscations in 1652 under the Act of Settlement.
 These traveling people form a distinct group within Irish society, and they are discriminated against even in their own homeland.
-Their secret vocabulary, called "Shelta," "Gammon" or (affectionately among its speakers) "The Cant," is believed to derive from a language that predates the thirteenth century.
+Like many closed societies, Travelers have a secret vocabulary, called "Shelta," "Gammon" or (affectionately among its speakers) "The Cant," is believed to derive from a language that predates the thirteenth century.

-Carnival Slang A-C D-I J-P Q-Z
+Carnival Slang: A-C D-I J-P Q-Z

 American Circus Slang British/Euro Circus Slang Vaudeville Slang

-Gypsies Ciazarn Slang Main Index Website Top Page
+Slang Main Index Website Top Page